MicrosoftEdge/JSBrowser/README.md

 ![Keyboard shortcuts flowchart](https://cloud.githubusercontent.com/assets/7266075/9342811/d9948d7a-45b2-11e5-877c-7a4c5e546275.png)

-In order to recognize the defined hot keys for particular actions, such as Ctrl + L to select the address bar and F11 to toggle full screen mode, we need to inject script into the WebView control.
+In order to recognize the defined hotkeys for particular actions, such as Ctrl + L to select the address bar and F11 to toggle full-screen mode, we need to inject script into the WebView control.
 This is done using the [invokeScriptAsync()](https://msdn.microsoft.com/en-us/library/windows/apps/dn301841.aspx) method we discussed earlier.
 However, we need some way to communicate the key codes back to the app layer.

-With the [addWebAllowedObject()](https://msdn.microsoft.com/en-us/library/windows/apps/dn301831.aspx) method, we can expose a method for the injected script to pass the hot keys back to our app logic in JavaScript.
+With the [addWebAllowedObject()](https://msdn.microsoft.com/en-us/library/windows/apps/dn301831.aspx) method, we can expose a method for the injected script to pass the hotkeys back to our app logic in JavaScript.
 Although, in Windows 10, the WebView control is off-thread.
 We need to create a dispatcher, which will marshal the event through to the UI thread so that the app layer can receive the notification.

 ```c++
 KeyHandler::KeyHandler()